Eric Baker (businessman): StubHub

-In May 2018, BBC News reported that the UK Government's digital minister advised that consumers should not use Viagogo, one of the big four secondary ticket sites.
-Margot James said: “Don’t choose Viagogo - they are the worst”.
+In May 2018, the UK Government's digital minister, Margot James, advised that consumers should not use Viagogo for secondary ticket sites as "they are the worst".

 In August 2018, the UK's Competition and Markets Authority took Viagogo to the High Court for breaking the law; Baker did not issue any comment or statement.
 The company reached a resolution with the CMA in November 2018.